RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 After an extended moment of Debug muttering quietly to themselves about what sounded like practice for greeting someone.
 The mystery woman began striding purposefully towards them.

 "Deh!
 It's been so long."
-Their voice almost felt like a slap compared to how gentle Debug normally spoke.
+Their voice almost felt like an energetic slap compared to how constrained Debug had been talking all day.
 "I love what you've done with your hair.
 Very grunge."

 Despite feeling like a powerful presence, their new company was just shorter than both Trouble and Debug.
 Something about how they stood and as though at attention made the hairs on Trouble's neck stand on end.